 How can subsistence farming be made more sustainable?

-By nature and necessity, many of the principals behind subsistence farming echo those of sustainable farming.
+By nature and necessity, many of the principles behind subsistence farming echo those of sustainable farming and organic farming.
 But for subsistence farming to become more sustainable, it needs to be more resilient and economically profitable.
-Encouraging farmers to pursue the sustainable intensification of production through the use of improved inputs can allow them to produce a surplus, which then becomes an income-generator and increases the farm’s sustainability.
+Encouraging farmers to pursue the sustainable intensification of production through the use of improved inputs can allow them to produce a surplus, which then becomes an income generator and increases the farm’s sustainability.